Slowly wandering my way everywhere

 River Ride

-During the second part of our tour we went for a 45 minute boat ride on the Estrella River through the protected rainforest that is part of the sanctuary.
+During the second part of the tour we went for a 45 minute boat ride on the Estrella River through the protected rainforest that is part of the sanctuary.
 There were five of us on the tour who climbed into a canoe along with the guide.
 While the sanctuary’s website says the canoes fit six guests comfortably, but it felt pretty full with just five.
-Within the first five minutes on the boat, we saw a small caiman floating in the shallow water and several species of Central American cichlids darting around which my husband excitedly pointed out to me.
+Within the first five minutes on the boat, we saw a small caiman floating in the shallow water and several species of Central American cichlids darting around the canoe.

 Estrella River at the Sloth Sanctuary of Costa Rica